 When we apply these low-TSH statistical risk associations to treated thyroid patients, we are misapplying the vast majority of research on the topic.

-Discretion and critical thinking is required when interpreting TSH in context with both of the thyroid hormones and symptoms and signs.
+Discretion and critical thinking is required when interpreting research, and when interpreting an individual patient’s TSH in context with both of the thyroid hormones and symptoms and signs.

-Even if you wait 10 more years for more research to be done, the fact will remain — a low TSH is never going to be a sufficient cause of harm to bones.
+Even if you wait 10 more years for more research to be done, the fact will remain — merely an isolated low TSH is never going to be a sufficient “cause” of harm to bones.

 Bassett, J. H. D., O’Shea, P. J., Sriskantharajah, S., Rabier, B., Boyde, A., Howell, P. G. T., … Williams, G. R. (2007).
 Thyroid hormone excess rather than thyrotropin deficiency induces osteoporosis in hyperthyroidism.
 Molecular Endocrinology (Baltimore, Md.), 21(5), 1095–1107. https://doi.org/10.1210/me.2007-0033

 Bassett, J. H. D., & Williams, G. R. (2018).
 Chapter 31 – Thyroid Hormone in Bone and Joint Disorders.
 In R. V. Thakker, M. P. Whyte, J. A. Eisman, & T. Igarashi (Eds.), Genetics of Bone Biology and Skeletal Disease (Second Edition) (pp. 547–569). https://doi.org/10.1016/B978-0-12-804182-6.00031-9